cloudfoundry/summit-hands-on-labs/the-hague-2019/keptn-deploy/README.md

       path: spring-music.jar
     ```

 1. Onboard the `spring-music` app using the `keptn onboard service` command.
-For the project option, please reference your project you created in step 2.
+For project, please reference your project you created in step 2.

     ```console
     ./keptn onboard service --project=keptn-hol-jb --manifest=manifest.yml